lxylxy123456/uberxmhf/bug_071/README.md

 Using the `pci` command in UEFI shell, can see Intel AMT's serial port (00:16.3 in Linux).

+### `EFI_SERIAL_IO_PROTOCOL`

+It is possible that Intel AMT can be accessed through UEFI using `EFI_SERIAL_IO_PROTOCOL`.
+The idea is to first LocateHandle, then HandleProtocol.

+However, by trying on real machine, looks like this is not the case.
+HP 2540p shows `LocateHandleBuffer` `EFI_SERIAL_IO_PROTOCOL` gives not found, Dell 7050 gives one result (likely the physical serial port, not AMT).

+Also, we are unable to call `HandleProtocol` correctly after `LocateHandleBuffer`.
+(TODO: ask)

 TODO: use multiboot2
 TODO: try boot on real hardware
 TODO: try to enable EFI shell on real hardware, use cleaner way